Liam Bailey: Career

 Bailey's collaboration with Shy FX, "Soon Come" reached No. 6 on the UK Indie Chart in August 2013 and received praise from David Rodigan, Zane Lowe, and Annie Mac.
-They also collaborated on an EP as "Project Maldonado" which was released for download on SoundCloud.
+They also collaborated on an EP as "Project Maldonado", which was released for download on SoundCloud.

-His debut album Definitely Now was released in the US in August 2014 on Flying Buddha/Sony, with download single On My Mind available with pre-order.
+His debut album Definitely Now was released in the US in August 2014 on Flying Buddha/Sony, with download single "On My Mind" available with pre-order.
 In an interview with Wondering Sound, Bailey explains how "it's been torture trying to figure out which way to go" in terms of musical direction.
-'Definitely Now' shows that he has now found his sound, and is described by Wondering Sound as "sweet Daptone soul infused with blues moods, Oasis riffage, Sam Cooke grooves and light Jamaican accents".
+Definitely Now shows that he has now found his sound, and is described by Wondering Sound as "sweet Daptone soul infused with blues moods, Oasis riffage, Sam Cooke grooves and light Jamaican accents".

-Nine years after first working together on The Dynamic Set's 'When Will They Learn' single, Liam Bailey and Big Crown boss Leon Michaels have finally recorded an album together.
-While that song was a retro reggae-soul treat, Ekundayo builds on the Nottingham singer-songwriter's penchant for recording lo-fi soul, in which his evocative and effortlessly soulful vocals rise above fuzzy, often homemade backing tracks that variously mix and match elements of roots reggae, digi-dub, dancehall, classic '70s soul and folk (see the 'Redemption Song'-esque 'Vixit').
-The result is a vibrant, colourful and highly entertaining album made for purists and new heads alike.
+Nine years after first working together on The Dynamic Set's "When Will They Learn" single, Liam Bailey and Big Crown boss Leon Michels recorded an album together.
+Ekundayo builds on the Nottingham singer-songwriter's penchant for recording lo-fi soul.
+Nevertheless, AllMusic describe the 13 track collection as 'reggae'.

+Bailey's fourth studio album, Zero Grace, was released in February 2024, produced by Leon Michels and the El Michels Affair collective.